andlab-um/info_sEEG/README.md

 - **Code and scripts** are designed to reproduce key analyses such as neural encoding, connectivity measures, and modeling.
 - **Data** files (when available) are for internal use; user-specific data should be preprocessed accordingly.
-- For questions, bug reports, or collaboration requests, please contact us at `keyuhu@um.edu.mo`or`haiyanwu@um.edu.mo`.
+- For questions, bug reports, or collaboration requests, please contact us at Hu Keyu <yc27383@connect.um.edu.mo> or`haiyanwu@um.edu.mo`.

 About / 关于